 Kliner graduated cum laude with honors from Northwestern University with a bachelor's degree in communication studies and science in human culture.
 She spent her junior year at University College London where she was awarded the prize for best undergraduate dissertation of the year in science and technology studies.

-Kliner is currently pursuing her master’s degree in media and public affairs at the George Washington University.
-In August 2013, she received a top graduate student paper award from the Association for Education in Journalism and Mass Communication for her review of literature on the news media’s framing of labor unions, the findings of which she presented at the association’s annual conference.
+Kliner earned a master’s degree in media and public affairs at the George Washington University.
+In August 2013, she received a top graduate student paper award from the Association for Education in Journalism and Mass Communication for her review of literature on the news media’s framing of labor unions, the findings of which she presented at the association’s annual conference and helped define her master's thesis.